 Marek Janowski is in his inaugural season as Artistic Director and Chief Conductor, Dresdner Philharmonie.
 He is one of the great masters of the music of the German tradition.
 He is recognised throughout the world for his interpretation of Wagner, Strauss, Bruckner and Brahms, Hindemith and the Second Viennese School, and has an extensive and distinguished discography in this repertoire.
 His Wagner opera cycle with the Rundfunk-Sinfonieorchester Berlin was held to have set a new standard of performance in concertante opera.
 The complete cycle was recorded live on Pentatone and released in 2016: "The real stars of this Ring are the Berlin Radio Symphony Orchestra and Choir, the conductor and the recording team... this is the sound of a Ring for the 21st century."
 BBC Music Magazine

 Born in Warsaw and educated in Germany, Marek Janowski’s artistic path led him from Assistant positions in Aachen, Cologne, Düsseldorf and Hamburg to his appointment as General Music Director in Freiburg im Breisgau (1973-75) and Dortmund (1975-79).
 Whilst in Dortmund, his reputation grew rapidly, and he was invited to conduct in many of Europe’s leading opera houses.
 There is not one world-renowned opera house where he has not been a regular guest since the late 1970s, from the Metropolitan Opera New York to the Bayerischer Staatsoper Munich; from Chicago and San Francisco to Hamburg; from Vienna and Berlin to Paris.

 Marek Janowski stepped back from the opera scene in the 1990s to concentrate on the great German symphonic repertoire.
-He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is recognised for his ability to create orchestras of international standing.
+He now enjoys an outstanding reputation amongst the premier orchestras of Europe and North America and is lauded for his ability to create orchestras of international standing.